SETTING THE STANDARD

 Continually Updated Tour-specific Guiding Manuals

-Ensure that our guides always have easy access to the most up-to-date and relevant safety information.
+Ensure that our guides always have easy access to the most up-to-date and relevant EHS information.

 Required before our newly-hired guides are allowed to have the sole responsibility for tours/guests.
 Training includes (annual) completion of an outdoor first-aid course, mastering of our health, safety, practical, and logistics routines and of our internal checklists and reporting systems.
 Newly-hired guides must also train in the field by shadowing one of our senior guides before becoming a fully-qualified, independent Outdoorlife Norway guide.